 I truly see the world through rose-colored glasses now.
-My lenses are special FL-41 lenses.
-As the picture vividly shows, the lenses are pink.
-They’re rose-colored.
-They reduce photophobia and make seeing simply feel better.
+My lenses are special pink FL-41 lenses.
+They reduce my sensitivity to light (a phenomenon called photophobia) and make seeing simply feel better.
 Light no longer pierces my eyeballs to rush along my optic nerves and sear my brain.
-Admittedly, I still have a headache, but it’s better.
-(Said headache could be caused by adjusting to a stronger prescription, adapting to bifocals, and by noises given that my brain is overstimulated by both light and sound).

 The term “rose-colored glasses” can have a negative connotation, invoking a Pollyana-type image of someone living in denial.
 It can be an accusation that someone is falsely positive, ignorant of the hardships of life.

 “Rose-colored glasses” more accurately describes a worldview that acknowledges the negative but intentionally focuses on the positives in life.
 Someone who sees the world through rose-colored glasses is someone who faces obstacles and challenges and finds ways to move forward anyway.
-This is a true optimist; wearing rose-colored glasses, he or she has both a why and a how in life—his vision is on the beauty of his purpose.
-He sees the hues (roses and pinks) of possibility despite obstacles.
-She has hope.
+This is a true optimist; wearing rose-colored glasses, he or she has both a why and a how in life—their vision is on the beauty of their sense of meaning and purpose.
+They sees the hues (roses and pinks) of possibility despite obstacles.
+They have hope.

 The way we perceive our world is significant for our mental health and wellbeing.
 My FL-41 rose-colored glasses allow me to appreciate the beauty around me on an even deeper level and to feel physically better as I live a life of purpose and meaning.
 It’s intriguing to me that this positive treatment is happening now, thirteen years after my initial TBI.
 After so many years of accepting my vision issues as just a part of a brain injury, I see that there is more that can be done.
 It’s not too late to seek improvements.